William J. Bell (producer): Procter and Gamble Productions

 During his time as a comedy writer at WBBM radio in Chicago, he made a call to Irna Phillips' secretary Rose Cooperman asking her if Phillips had an opening for a writer, as she was a well-known soap opera creator and Bell had become aware that Phillips also resided in Chicago.
 Cooperman said Phillips did have an opening.
 While Bell was composing a sample script, he was informed that the writer who was supposedly leaving had decided to stay, so the writing job was not available.
 Later, during the time that Bell was in the advertising business, he ran into Phillips' niece.
 She mentioned him to her aunt and Phillips remembered who he was; she also knew his wife, who was a well-known celebrity due to her work on local television.

-He started his writing career on The Guiding Light and then moved over to As the World Turns, working under Phillips; Phillips' other protegee at the time was Agnes Nixon.
+He started his writing career on Guiding Light and then moved over to As the World Turns, working under Phillips; Phillips' other protegee at the time was Agnes Nixon.
 Bell co-created Another World with Phillips in 1964.
 In 1965, he co-created the primetime As the World Turns spinoff Our Private World.